githedgehog/k8s-tpm-device-plugin/README.md

         githedgehog.com/tpmrm: 1
 ```

-In edge cases, and when you truly need it, you can similarly request the `/dev/tpm0` device like this (_NOTE: not implemented yet!_):
+In edge cases, and when you truly need it, you can similarly request the `/dev/tpm0` device like this:

 ```yaml
     resources: